1ES 2344+514

-1ES 2344+514 is a blazar first detected on December 20, 1995 with its official discovery being announced in 1998.
+1ES 2344+514 is a highly variable bright blazar that was first detected on December 20, 1995 with its official discovery being announced in 1998.
+Since detection, flares have been frequently detected coming from this galaxy.
 It is more than 5 billion light years away from Earth.
 It was discovered by the Whipple Collaboration at the Whipple Observatory using a 10 meter gamma-ray telescope.
+1ES 2344+514 is classified as an extreme high-frequency peaked BL Lacertae Object (HBL).